accodeing/fortnox-api/README.md

   authorization_code: 'ea3862b1-189c-464b-8e25-1b9702365fa1', # Replace with your auth code
 )
 ```
+> ​:info: **This will be made into an executable part of the gem for version 1.0

 This will output a new token like `3f08d038-f380-4893-94a0a0-8f6e60e67a` that is your access token, **save it!** Set it in the environment by following the instructions in the next step.

 ## Environment variables